Potassium persulfate: Preparation

 It can also be prepared by adding potassium bisulfate (KHSO4) to a solution of the more soluble salt ammonium peroxydisulfate (NH4)2S2O8.
-In principle it can be prepared by chemical oxidation of potassium sulfate using fluorine.
 Several million kilograms of the ammonium, sodium, and potassium salts of peroxydisulfate are produced annually.

 Uses

 This salt is used to initiate polymerization of various alkenes leading to commercially important polymers such as styrene-butadiene rubber and polytetrafluoroethylene and related materials.
 In solution, the dianion dissociates to give radicals: